MarkEdmondson1234/langchain-github/tests/test5/black_holes.md

+# heading
-This code defines a function called "compute_evaporation_time" that calculates the evaporation time of a mass using the given formula.
-The function takes in a parameter called "mass" and uses constants such as the gravitational constant, reduced Planck constant, speed of light, and pi to calculate the evaporation time in seconds.
-It then converts the result to years and returns it.
-The code also includes a main block that sets the mass of the Earth and prints the result of calling the "compute_evaporation_time" function with that mass.
-An example usage of the code would be to call the function with a different mass value: "print(compute_evaporation_time(1e+20))".
+This code defines a function called 'compute_evaporation_time' that calculates the time it would take for an object with a given mass to evaporate due to Hawking radiation.
+The function uses the mass of the object to calculate the evaporation time using the formula t = 5120 * pi * G**2 * mass**3 / (hbar * c**4), where G is the gravitational constant, hbar is the reduced Planck constant, and c is the speed of light.
+The function returns the evaporation time in years.
+The 'if __name__ == '__main__'' block initializes the mass of the Earth and calls the 'compute_evaporation_time' function, printing the result to the console.

+"""
+"""